<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 Strategy is where you want to end up, and your tactics deliver the results.

-Strategy tells how you are going to win in the marketplace, and tactics are the implementation steps that execute the strategy.
+Strategy tells how you will win in the marketplace, and tactics are the implementation steps that execute the strategy.

 You must clearly define why you deliver value to your target customer, how you communicate that promise, and what needs to happen to facilitate the buying process.